Assistant Director of Operations

 - Ensure the Camp Ten Oaks program adheres to all regulations and accreditation standards, including but not limited to Ontario Camps Association Standards, insurance, waterfront, and Public Health regulations

-- Provide leadership and organization to the camp community from an anti-oppressive framework
+- Provide leadership and organization to the camp community from an anti-oppressive and anti-racist framework

 - Take initiative before, during, and after camp to ensure all areas of camp operation are well supported and working smoothly

-- Coach volunteers and campers in emergency safety procedures
+- Coach staff and campers in emergency safety procedures

-- Maintain the confidentiality of volunteers and campers
+- Maintain the confidentiality of staff and campers

 - Work with Camp Director to develop and implement risk management strategies: review and update area manuals, and planning and leading emergency procedures